v1.2.0 · Rust web framework

 Static export

-resuma build --static scaffolds HTML from src/pages/ for edge-friendly deploys.
+resuma build --static-export scaffolds HTML from src/pages/ for edge-friendly deploys.

 🔧